Isholaesther/HEALTH-CARE-DATASET-ANALYSIS-SQL-EXCEL-/README.md

 GROUP BY Gender;
 ```

-### Result: Both Male and Female patients have the same average age: 51 years.
+### Result: The average age is consistent across both male and female patients at approximately 51 years, suggesting a balanced age distribution between genders.
+This indicates that age-related healthcare demand in this dataset does not significantly differ by gender.
 Chart reference: ![Average age by Gender](Average age by Gender)

 ### Q2.
 Which blood type is most common among patients?